operadic/opbot/README.md

-# opbot -- an operadic bot meets repl
+# opbot -- an operadic bot

 NOTE: This is very much a work-in-progress.

 ## Goal
 The initial goals are:
-1. Provide a working copy/wrapper of fiatjaf's excellent `@lntxbot` Telegram bot: https://git.alhur.es/fiatjaf/lntxbot
+1. Create a bot that cohesively operates over different protocols.
+Features might be initially similar to/inspired by fiatjaf's excellent `@lntxbot` Telegram bot: https://git.alhur.es/fiatjaf/lntxbot
-2. Abstract out the telegram-specific items/api.
+2. Provide implementations of the bot via other methods such as over email (e.g. in an email-chain rather than a telegram chat room), or possibly over the lightning network itself!

-3. Provide implementations of the bot via other methods such as over email (e.g. in an email-chain rather than a telegram chat room)
+## Todo
-4. More people can then enjoy the great features of the bot (such as the `sats4ads` feature)
+1. Setup a simple scala build situation for us to explore from.

-## Current Considerations?
+2. Experiment with trees in an operadic algebraic sense.

-1. `@lntxbot` is written in Go, but our wrapper/implemention may not need to be (or should it be?)
+## Done
-2. How "operadic" (in the mathematical sense) can we make this without slowing down initial development and release process too much?
-Eventually of course the goal is to have it be fully operadic, but we need to start somewhere!
+0. Write a really simple but incomplete readme file.